Hondurans: Whites

 White Hondurans or white people from Honduras (colloquially called cheles), is a term used to refer to those Hondurans who are cataloged or considered as white people.
 However, the term white in Honduras similar to other Latin American countries is quite ambiguous, and some white people would not be classified as such in other countries.
 The first whites in Honduras came with Columbus in 1502, during the entire 16th century came a huge spaniard migration to Honduras.
-Whites of Honduran origin are also descended from immigrants who arrived from Europe, such as places like Catalonia, Germany, Italy and East Europe in the 19th and 20th centuries.
-Percentages have varied from 1 to 7%.
+Whites of Honduran origin are also descended from immigrants who arrived from Europe, such as places like Spain, Germany, Italy and East Europe in the 19th and 20th centuries.
+Percentages have varied from 1% to 7%.

 Genetics

+As mentioned, the Honduran population is predominantly Mestizo with more than 80% of the country's population identifying themselves with this group.
+Talk of miscegenation in Honduras not only goes with the traditional mixtures of Native Americans and Spanish settlers but also the mixing with other populations.
+Due to the migratory flows made after the Liberal Reform other ethnic groups have come to mix with the local Honduran population since then.

-A study carried out on general honduran mestizo population and Garífuna samples from the Caribbean coast of Honduras, showed the following results:
+A study showed that Hondurans share a large number of genetic patterns with Spaniards and Italians, being more than what was initially believed, giving a closer approximation than what was initially believed with the european Mediterranean populations and the Honduran people.
+Another study carried out on general Honduran mestizo population and Garífuna samples from the Caribbean coast of Honduras, showed the following results:

 Religion

 Indigenous faiths

 While the country is dominated by Christianity, indigenous peoples typically maintain elements of their original spiritualities in a sort of syncretism.